 Personally, I prefer to mow existing vegetation in a plot, spray with glyphosate to kill remaining weeds, and plant directly into the dead crop stubble and mulch, either with a no-till grain drill or simply by broadcasting seeds directly onto the surface.
-At QDMA Headquarters, we’ve had a lot of success simply broadcasting on top of the mower mulch.
+At the former QDMA Headquarters, we had a lot of success simply broadcasting on top of the mower mulch.
 With larger seeds like soybeans or wheat, after broadcasting we pull a cultipacker with an ATV through the plot to “settle” the seeds into the mower mulch so they contact the soil (see the photo below).
 Small seeds like clover, chicory and brassicas may not need this step.
 If you can time all this with a good rain, you’re in business.

 5. Use Non-Chemical Weed Control Methods

 If possible, choose food plot locations in areas without a history of commercial agriculture because that usually means weed seeds are already present in the soil seedbank.
 You will still have weeds, but you may be able to keep many of them under control by hand-pulling or mowing, especially if you can remove the weeds before they go to seed.
 Perennial or biennial weeds like thistle, horsenettle and mullein can be controlled over time if you kill individual plants before they can spread their seeds.